 Separation & Divorce

 In Australia, family law is based on a “no-fault” principle.
 This means the only grounds for divorce is an “irretrievable breakdown” of marriage, defined as a 12-month separation with no likelihood of reconciliation.
-The information below will help you understand how divorce laws work in Queensland and the rest of Australia.
+The information below and the expertise provided by our divorce solicitors will help you understand how divorce laws work in Queensland and the rest of Australia.

 Reasons for Divorce

 Relationships break down for a variety of reasons.
-Understanding what causes most marriages to end can help you come to terms with your own divorce.
+Understanding what causes most marriages to end can help you come to terms with your own divorce as can assisstance of an experienced divorce solicitor.
 These are the most frequently cited causes for divorce in Australia:

 Many marriages degrade over time rather than falling apart suddenly.
 As couples get older, they sometimes start to lead increasingly separate lives.